REALTECH SmartCMDB

 Business sector

 Another aspect is the sector in which a company operates.
 The NIS2 defines a total of 18 sectors.
-The new directive also applies indirectly to service providers and suppliers of affected organizations.
+The new directive also applies indirectly to service providers and suppliers of affected facilities.

 Essential Entities